Joanni Perronet

 He was a fencing master, the only professional allowed to compete in the Olympic Games at the time.
 Two such masters, Perronet and Leonidas Pyrgos of Greece, competed in a special foil fencing event at the first modern Olympics.
 The two faced each other in an event that consisted of a single bout to three touches.
 Perronet lost the bout, 3-1.
-He competed at the 1896 Summer Olympics in Athens, winning a silver medal and 3 goats.
+He competed at the 1896 Summer Olympics in Athens, winning a silver medal.

 He had close links to Sarah Bernhardt, she was his godmother.
 In 1908, he became secretary-general of the Sarah-Bernhardt Théâtre Sarah-Bernhardt.

 He is known as a painter, most of his paintings are seascapes.
 He also designed many posters for French railway companies and painted several portraits of Sarah Bernhardt.